Steve-Mcl/node-red-contrib-omron-fins/README.md

 #### Other notes:
 * If the subnet mask is bigger than /24 (e.g. is bigger than 255.255.255.0) you might need to enter the IP and NODE number (of the node-red server) into the FINS **IP address table** so that the PLC understands which IP to respond to when responding to the SA1 NODE number
 * FINS works with PLC Addresses.
 NJ and NX PLCs do NOT have direct addresses to addresses like DM or E0_, E1_.
-   * In order to communicate to a variable in N Series PLCs via FINS you must create a Global TAG and set its `AT` property.
+   * In order to use C Series addresses in an N Series PLC, you will need to create a variable in the PLC and set its `AT` property.
 E.G. If you want to read and write 40 WDs from E0_9000 ~ E0_9039 then you need to add a TAG like this  `TAG_NAME      ARRAY[0..39] Of WORD        %E0_9000`
    ![image](https://user-images.githubusercontent.com/44235289/85562713-a619ad80-b624-11ea-971b-dc22754d7cf1.png)